Facebook

 • Fails to deliver shocks

-These problems typically occur due to lack of use and are generally the result of faulty circuit boards, software bugs, incompatible or damaged cables, or issues with battery management, among other factors.
+These problems typically occur due to lack of use.
+They are generally the result of faulty circuit boards, software bugs, incompatible or damaged cables, or issues with battery management, among other factors.
 Another common concern is liability.
 Some organizations are reluctant to implement an AED program because they’re worried about lawsuits.
 Fortunately, all 50 states and the District of Columbia include AED usage in their Good Samaritan laws, so bystanders who voluntarily aid someone in an emergency are protected.
-Sudden cardiac arrest victims, for all intents and purposes, are already dead.
+Sudden cardiac arrest victims are already dead.
 Therefore, using an AED can only help them, not hurt them.

 How to Implement an AED Program in Your Organization